Macaulay Posets and Rings: Quotients by Monomial Ideals

 \subsection{Macaulay Rings that are not Tree Rings}

-Chong's theorems \ref{Chong_Macaulay_1} and \ref{Chong_Macaulay_2} arose from the study tensor products that involve quotients of polynomial rings by an ideal generated from some level.
-Chong called these structures colored rings as they were a generalization of the square free rings that Mermin and Murai studied.
-This idea has been studied in combinatorics as well.
+Chong's theorems \ref{Chong_Macaulay_1} and \ref{Chong_Macaulay_2} arose from the study of tensor products that involve quotients of polynomial rings by an ideal generated from some level.
+Chong called these structures colored quotient rings as they were a generalization of the colored squarefree rings that Mermin and Murai studied.
+This idea has been studied in Macaulay poset theory as well.

 \begin{dfn}[Leck Rings] A \textit{basic Leck} ring has the form